mwaseem75/IRIS-FlaskBlog/README.md

 * Search based on the user and based on the tags

 # Used Technologies
-Flask: A micro web framework for Python that allows you to build web applications quickly and efficiently.Conduit
+Flask: A micro web framework for Python that allows you to build web applications quickly and efficiently.Conduit.

 SQLAlchemy: An Object-Relational Mapping (ORM) library that provides a high-level, Pythonic interface for interacting with databases.